WIKA-Group/javascript_parsers/docs/users/quick-start.md

 1. **Download the parser bundle.**

-   Download the latest parser bundle from the [GitHub releases page](https://github.com/WIKA-Group/javascript_parsers/releases) or generate a tailored build from the [WIKA IIoT Toolbox](https://wika-group.github.io/iiot_toolbox).
+   Go to the [Downloads](/users/downloads) page and choose either the WIKA IIoT Toolbox (recommended) or GitHub Releases.
 If you plan to run the parser inside Node-RED, see the [Node-RED Integration](/users/node-red) page.
 For network/gateway deployments, see [Integration Guide](/users/integration).

 2. **Register the device on your network server.**